 - 1. Drug testing will be conducted by a certified collector in accordance with established methods and procedures.
 Confidentiality of the student, faculty, and clinical faculty as well as the validity of the sample will be protected by the testing facility.
 The procedure for collection as determined by the collection site, will involve a urine sample, securable urine containers, and chain of custody procedures.
 This procedure ensures that the samples identified to a student, faculty, or clinical faculty actually contain materials from that individual, that the samples are protected from tampering, and that the analysis of them is done in accordance with federal guidelines. - 2.
-The test shall screen for the use of drugs whose use is either illegal, or which are prone to abuse (including alcohol), as determined at the discretion of the Medical Review Officer of the testing facility, training hospital, Department of Nursing/Respiratory Therapy, or for the use of any drugs which are reasonably suspected of being abused or used by the nursing student, faculty, or clinical faculty. - 3.
+The test shall screen for the use of drugs whose use is either illegal, or which are prone to abuse (including alcohol), as determined at the discretion of the Medical Review Officer of the testing facility, training hospital, JSU Nursing, or for the use of any drugs which are reasonably suspected of being abused or used by the nursing student, faculty, or clinical faculty. - 3.
 Non-negative test results will be confirmed by additional testing.
 If the test is positive, the entirety of the relevant available evidence, including health history, will be used to determine the presence or absence of substance abuse. - 4.
-The Medical Review Officer will notify a Nursing or Respiratory Therapy student, faculty, or clinical faculty who has a non-negative drug test.
-If the results of the individual's test confirms the presence of a prescribed drug (verified negative) the person will be required to obtain a written statement from the prescribing physician or a Substance Abuse Professional (at the discretion of the Department of Nursing or Respiratory Therapy) stating that the drug level is within prescribed limits and that the level does not indicate abuse.
+The Medical Review Officer will notify a Nursing student, faculty, or clinical faculty who has a non-negative drug test.
+If the results of the individual's test confirms the presence of a prescribed drug (verified negative) the person will be required to obtain a written statement from the prescribing physician or a Substance Abuse Professional (at the discretion of JSU Nursing) stating that the drug level is within prescribed limits and that the level does not indicate abuse.
 The prescribing physician or a Substance Abuse Professional must indicate that the drug will not interfere with safe practice in the clinical area.
-The Medical Review Officer will determine the final status of the drug test Positive test results shall be communicated to the Dean and documented in the Nursing or Respiratory Therapy students, faculty, and clinical faculty records in the Department of Nursing or Respiratory Therapy.
-A positive substance abuse test shall result in dismissal from the program or termination from the Department of Nursing or Respiratory Therapy. - 5.
-Failure to submit to any form of required drug testing (pre-employment/pre-clinical/random/reasonable suspicion) shall result in dismissal from the program or termination from the Department of Nursing or Respiratory Therapy.
+The Medical Review Officer will determine the final status of the drug test Positive test results shall be communicated to the Dean and documented in the Nursing students, faculty, and clinical faculty records in JSU Nursing.
+A positive substance abuse test shall result in dismissal from the program or termination from JSU Nursing. - 5.
+Failure to submit to any form of required drug testing (pre-employment/pre-clinical/random/reasonable suspicion) shall result in dismissal from the program or termination from JSU Nursing.